Sanju-1114/rock-paper-scissors/README.md

 - You can change the background

-- You can add the better images for the stone , paper and scissors.
+- You can add the better images for the stone, paper and scissors.